mayconbordin/boardhood/README.md

 Basically, it is a mobile application for people to discuss about topics of interest.
 More basically yet, it's a forum, but you can choose to follow only those topics that you are interested in.

+The client has been developed in Android and published in the [Google Play](https://play.google.com/store/apps/details?id=com.boardhood.mobile&hl=en) marketplace.

 ## Technology ##